vaccarojohn/EZEncryption/README.md

 # C-Sharp-EZEncryption
 This package provides an easy way to encrypt strings into MD5, SHA1, SHA256, SHA384, and SHA512 formats.
 It also provides a way to create your own custom cipher and use it to encrypt strings.

+REMEMBER: The Default Setting For Hash.UseUpperCasing is true.
+Change that to false, and all hashes generated with C-Sharp-EZEncryption will have no capital letters.

 Example 1 (Using The Default Encryption Methods):